 The major difference between a digital and analog multimeter is the display.
 The digital multimeter displays the reading in digits mostly on a LED or LCD screen while Analog multimeter uses needle to show the value of the quantity being measured.
-However, there are alot of difference between analog and digital multimeter in terms of their prices, prolonged use and so on.
+However, there are a lot of difference between analog and digital multimeter in terms of their prices, prolonged use and so on.

-Analog Multimeter Benefits
+Analog Multimeter Advantages